Our Wedding - Grandview Vineyard 2022

 All of our flowers were by Pam's Petals!
 She had a vision for our florals that I couldn't have imagined for myself!!
 All I cared was that we had white and green.
 I wanted white roses, baby's breath, eucalyptus, and other greenery.
 I didn't much care after that.
 And she just blew it out of the park!
 They were gorgeous and romantic!
 They also lasted forever.
 I took my bouquet on our honeymoon and some of the flowers lasted well into our second and third week of marriage.

-These sweatshirts I made custom for my girlies.
+I custom made sweatshirts for my girlies.
 I got the idea from an Etsy shop.
 I really wanted to give them something that had more than just "bride tribe" (although those are super cute!).
 I didn't want it to be wasteful, and it was important to me that they were special to them and could be worn more than once.
 The first flower is for their birth month, the second is a marigold for October - the month we got married in, the third flower is a Daisy for my birth month of April, and finally one more marigold.
 I'm obsessed with them and a little jealous I didn't make one for myself. haha I made my hubby and I matching Mr and Mrs hoodies with our last name on the back for our honeymoon.

 These shirts I got for me and mama because I just HAD to have something that said bride, and something special for just me and mom.
 Besides, look how flawlessly they match my pants!!
 Shirts are from Etsy as well.
 Lots of Etsy shopping for me, haha.